 - Significant fundraising experience, coupled with an extensive network of leading foundations, potential private-sector partners and federal agency contacts (both within and outside of the NIH) to draw upon for unique collaborative opportunities.

 - Breadth of experience in oversight and conduct of research.

-FNIH has identified three strategic initiatives to concentrate on over the next few years:
+FNIH has identified seven strategic initiatives to concentrate on over the next few years:

 - Raise awareness of the FNIH and its mission.

 - Key areas of special emphasis.